Raina-M/detectCO_by_scRNAseq/pipeline.md

 ```

 ### 6. Crossover calling
 Crossovers are identified based on the genotype conversion events.
-Due to the noisz signlas in scRNA-seq data, smoothing is necessary before define genotype of a certain region to avoid artifact genotype conversion.
+Due to the noisy signlas in scRNA-seq data, smoothing is necessary before determining the genotype of a certain region to avoid artifact genotype conversion.
 ```
 while read BC
 do